aiman-al-masoud/cinciarellang/docs/wiki/4-functions/0-pure-functions/README.md

-# Functions
+# Pure Functions

-Functions are first class citizens, this means that they can be returned by other functions or passed in as variables, just like any other object.

-All functions in Cinciarellang are anonymous, and pure by default.
+All Cinciarellang functions are *pure*, unless otherwise explicitly stated.

+A *pure function* doesn't produce any side effects, and its output (return value) only depends on its input (parameters), this means that it **cannot** under any circumstance:

+* Read from (or write to) the outer scope.
+* Modify its input paramters.